Spectrality of Infinite Convolutions and Random Convolutions: Spectrality of special random convolutions

 Suppose that $\mathcal{Z}(\mu_\eta) \ne \emptyset$.
 Take $\xi_0 \in \mathcal{Z}(\mu_\eta) \cap [0,1)$.
 Then we have that $\widehat{\mu}_\eta(\xi_0 + k) = 0$ for all $k \in \Z$.
 It follows that $\xi_0, \xi_0 +1 \in \mathcal{O}(\widehat{\mu}_\eta)$.
 Thus, there exists $k_1,k_2 \in \Z$ such that So we have that This contradicts with $\gcd(N,p)=1$.
 Therefore, we conclude that $\mathcal{Z}(\mu_\eta) = \emptyset$. \end{proof}

-\begin{proposition} For $\omega \in \Omega$, if $\omega = 2^\f$ or the symbol ``1" occurs infinitely many times in $\omega$, then the infinite convolution $\mu_\omega$ is a spectral measure. \end{proposition} \begin{proof} For $\omega=2^\f$, the infinite convolution $\mu_{\omega}$ is the self-similar measure generated by the admissible pair $(N_2,B_2)$, and by Corollary \ref{Laba-Wang-result}, it is a spectral measure.
+\begin{proposition} For $\omega \in \Omega$, if $\omega = 2^\f$ or the symbol ``1" occurs infinitely many times in $\omega$, then the infinite convolution $\mu_\omega$ is a spectral measure. \end{proposition} \begin{proof} For $\omega=2^\f$, the infinite convolution $\mu_{\omega}$ is the self-similar measure generated by the admissible pair $(N_2,B_2)$, and it follows from the classical result by {\L}aba and Wang \cite{Laba-Wang-2002} that it is a spectral measure.
 In the following, we assume that the symbol ``1" occurs infinitely many times in $\omega$.

 Write $\mu = \mu_{\omega}$.
 Then the measure $\mu$ is the infinite convolution generated by the sequence of admissible pairs $\{ (N_{\omega_k}, B_{\omega_k}) \}_{k=1}^\f$.
 Recall the notation $\nu_{>n}$ defined in \eqref{nu-large-than-n} for the infinite convolution $\mu$.
 Then we have that $\nu_{>n} = \mu_{\sigma^n(\omega)}$.
 The proof is divided into two cases.